kubernetes-sigs/kwok/site/content/en/docs/user/metrics-configuration.md

 The `metrics` field are used to customize the return body of the installed metrics endpoint.

+The descriptions of each sub-field are available at [Metric API][Metric].
+For readers' convenience, we also mirror the documents here with some additional notes.

 `metrics` is a list of specific configuration items, with each corresponding to a Prometheus style metric:
 * `name` defines the metric name.
 * `labels` defines the metric labels, with each item corresponding to a specific metric label.